nrdio/spring-security-oauth2/README.md

 ### OAuth2 Roles

-OAuth2 defines four roles.
+OAuth2 defines four roles -

-   * resource owner
-      An entity capable of granting access to a protected resource.
+  * **Resource Owner**: An entity capable of granting access to a protected resource

-   * resource server
-      The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens.
+  * **Resource Server**: The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens.

-   * client
-      An application making protected resource requests on behalf of the resource owner and with its authorization.
+  * **Client**: An application making protected resource requests on behalf of the resource owner and with its authorization.

-   * Authorization server
-      The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
+  * **Authorization server**: The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.

 ### Authorization Grant